fleetdm/fleet/docs/Using-Fleet/FAQ.md

 Once the Software inventory feature is turned on, a list of a specific host’s installed software is available using the `api/v1/fleet/hosts/{id}` endpoint.
 [Check out the documentation for this endpoint](https://fleetdm.com/docs/using-fleet/rest-api#get-host).

 It’s possible in Fleet to retrieve each host’s kernel version, using the Fleet API, through `additional_queries`.
 The Fleet configuration options YAML file includes an `additional_queries` property that allows you to append custom query results to the host details returned by the `api/v1/fleet/hosts` endpoint.
 [Check out an example configuration file with the additional_queries field](https://fleetdm.com/docs/using-fleet/fleetctl-cli#fleet-configuration-options).

-## How do I automatically add hosts to packs when the hosts enroll to Fleet?

-You can accomplish this by adding specific labels as targets of your pack.
-First, identify an already existing label or create a new label that will include the hosts you intend to enroll to Fleet.
-Next, add this label as a target of the pack in the Fleet UI.

-When your hosts enroll to Fleet, they will become a member of the label and, because the label is a target of your pack, these hosts will automatically become targets of the pack.

-You can also do this by setting the `targets` field in the [YAML configuration file](https://fleetdm.com/docs/using-fleet/fleetctl-cli#query-packs) that manages the packs that are added to your Fleet instance.

 ## How do I automatically assign a host to a team when it enrolls with Fleet?

 [Team enroll secrets](https://fleetdm.com/docs/using-fleet/teams#enroll-hosts-to-a-team) allow you to automatically assign a host to a team.